How would I become a non-religious pastoral carer?

 Do I need to be non-religious to receive pastoral and/or spiritual support from a NRPSN member?

-Our members are trained to support everyone regardless of their religion or belief.
+No, our members are trained to support everyone regardless of their religion or belief.

 All network members also have the opportunity to access support from the full-time Head of Humanist Care and their regional coordinator.